 The country has over 11 million people with not a single physician trained in caring for people with cancer.
 It’s a very sad situation.

 This is beginning to change a bit.
 Through the Partners in Health (PIH) organization, I became part of a U.S.– Rwandan team led by Sara Stulac, PIH’s director of pediatrics, assembled at the Rwinkwavu hospital with the goal of providing consistent quality care to children with cancer.
 Sara had lived in Rwanda working at this rural PIH- sponsored hospital for six years.
-I went to Rwanda with Kathleen Houlahan, a pediatric oncology nurse and nurse director of the Jimmy Fund Clinic at Dana-Farber/Children’s Hospital Cancer Center (DF/CHCC), and Dr. Larry Shulman, medical oncologist and chief medical officer of Dana-Farber, who is the Senior Oncology Adviser for PIH and leads the Dana-Farber/Brigham and Women’s Cancer Center efforts in Rwanda.
+I went to Rwanda with Kathleen Houlahan, a pediatric oncology nurse and nurse director of the Jimmy Fund Clinic at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, and Dr. Larry Shulman, medical oncologist and chief medical officer of Dana-Farber, who is Senior Oncology Adviser for PIH and leads Dana-Farber/Brigham and Women’s Cancer Center efforts in Rwanda.